 Once your application has been approved you will enter into an Assured Shorthold Tenancy to rent the property.
 At that time you will be required to pay a refundable security deposit which will be equivalent to a maximum of five weeks’ rent depending on the property.
 The deposit will be protected using the Tenancy Deposit Scheme (TDS).
 Please note we can use the deposit to recover claims for damages caused to the property at the end of your tenancy.
 We would not deduct any money from your deposit at the end of the tenancy due to fair wear and tear.

 If you do not comply with the terms of your tenancy agreement, other fees may be payable, which will be outlined in your tenancy agreement.
 Examples of these are below:

-Lock out – if you lock yourself out of your property, you will be charged for the time it takes for a member of staff to attend the property to provide you with access
+Lock out – if you lock yourself out of your property, the tenant responsible will be charged for the time it takes for a member of staff to attend the property to provide you with access

-Replacement key – if you lose your key you will be charged for a replacement key and for the time taken to obtain the key and deliver it to you.
+Replacement key – if you lose your key you the individual tenant who has lost their key will be charged for a replacement key and for the time taken to obtain the key and deliver it to you.

 Change to a tenancy agreement – if you request a change to your tenancy agreement, for example changing the date of payment of your rent or changing a tenant, you will be charged an appropriate and reasonable fee.